Punjab Nahi Jaungi

 Punjab Nahi Jaungi (lit.
 'I won't go to Punjab'), is a 2017 Pakistani romantic comedy film directed by Nadeem Baig and written by Khalil-ur-Rehman Qamar.
 It stars Humayun Saeed and Mehwish Hayat alongside Sohail Ahmed, Saba Hameed, and Urwa Hocane in pivotal roles.
 The story is about a love triangle between the lead characters, and also exhibits the Punjabi culture of Pakistan.
-A spin-off, titled London Nahi Jaunga, was released to mixed reviews in 2022.
+A spiritual spin-off to Punjab Nahi Jaungi was released in 2022 as London Nahi Jaunga, with Humayun Saeed and Mehwish Hayat returning in lead roles.